agvxov/cursed_c/README.md

 gcc detention/h.h -o ./h.h.gch
 ```
 Where the contents of `detention/h.h` seems like something that would translate.
-That is a good lead, however `detention/` hardly a standard folder to override with.
+That is a good lead, however `detention/` is hardly a standard folder to override with.

 The solution is in the `.gch` extension as in "GNU Compiled Header".
 Its what it sounds like, a header processed by gcc.